WD-Scott/Stochastic-Volatility-Model/README.md

 ## Data:

-Apple stock data were pulled from the Yahoo Finance (`Yfinance`) Python library for dates roughly ranging from 2007 to 2022.
+I pulled the Apple stock the Yahoo Finance package for 2007 through 2022.

 - - - -
 ## Main Packages and Dependencies: